 Frequently Asked Questions

 Q. Why do I need a consult?
+When are the vaccinations done?

 Q. I am going abroad to visit friends and family.
 Do I still need a consult?

-A. Even though you may have lived abroad in the past, you may no longer be immune to regional diseases such as malaria.
+A: Even though you may have lived abroad in the past, you may no longer be immune to regional diseases such as malaria.
 It is recommended that you receive expert travel advice prior to leaving.

 Q. What is the cost for a consultation?